erlware/blog.erlware.org/content/epmdlessless.md

 dependency, like [epmdless](https://github.com/tsloughter/epmdless), for opening a remote shell or clustering nodes.

-The Erlang Port Mapper Daemon (EPMD) is a separate process that is started, if not already running, when an Erlang node boots with distribution enabled -- meaning `-sname` or `-name` is passed to the boot command.
+EPMD is a separate process that is started, if not already running, when an Erlang node boots with distribution enabled -- meaning `-sname` or `-name` is passed to the boot command.
 The new node [talks to the EPMD process](http://erlang.org/doc/apps/erts/erl_dist_protocol.html#epmd-protocol) to register its name with a port that the node will also bind